KaterynaD/LCom_DW/dbt/LCom_DW/README.md

 ```
 works only if both tables are "table" materialization
 If one of the table is incremental - it does not work.
+"Table" materialization drops manually created FKs (Add in post-hook?)
 I removed constraint declaration from the schema/contract.
 There is still a test which checks integrity.
-I changed "table" to "incremental" with "truncate table" in "before" hook.
-It should keep the table but reload content
-I create FK manually once and will see if it works

 - dbt can not grant select for Redshift roles.
 It grants directly to users now, but maybe it makes sense to run a Redshift grant in a hook/macros?
 Or better ALTER DEFAULT PRIVILEGES?

 - The largest tables in the project (fact tables from LCom platform content, delivery and usage) were built when conformed dim_account did not exist and distributed by LCom platform organization id.
 An account, created in Salesforce, must change it's unique id in Dim_Account when a correspondeing organization created in LCom Platform Organization table to be properly distributed.
 It prevents from using incremental load in dbt because it requires a stable unique key.
 Most accounts are updated daily in Salesforce and incremental load does not improve performance anyway.
-But instead of "table" materialization I still use "incremental" with truncate table in "before" hook to keep the table.